eclipse-capella/capella-tools/readme.md

 This repository provides a set of development/technical tools for Capella, including :

+## Capella Resourceset Viewer

+A resourceset viewer for Capella.

 ## Capella Command Recorder

 A command recorder tool for Capella.